Nederlands

 We have already recorded several countries where Falling Rock signs feature speed suggesting stripes (e.g. Norway, France, Sicily, Pakistan among others).

-The idea keeps teasing me because of the second find.
-The stones in fligth definitely (Had to look up the correct spelling) contain jelly.
-They are jellyfish.
+The stones in fligth definitely (Had to look up the correct spelling) behave like jellyfish.

-Is this maybe a new lifeform unknown to science because never recognized as such?
-Our team was lucky.
-They were there spot on at the right time and place to see the thing emerge from the rock, morph into the open air shape and then after landing change shape again into some kind of a pillow.
-What a discovery —I think I'll name them Aurelia petrophila or Roadjellies!
+This may very well be a new lifeform hitherto unknown to science.
+They emerge from the rock, morph into the open air shape and then after landing change shape again into some kind of a pillow.
+What a discovery — I think I'll name them Aurelia petrophila or Roadjellies!

-Path: Home / Country list / Rocks in Romania e-mail:
+Path: Home / Country List / Rocks in depth / Falling Rock Signs in Romania

-More roadsigns from Romania: Men at work - Children crossing
+More roadsigns from Romania: Men at work - Children's crossing signs